-- Verification.
-The reviewer must record verification documented in the case file and attach copies of documentary evidence.
+- verification covers.
 If there is missing verification from the certification record it must be documented accordingly on Form FNS-380. - Other Information.
 The reviewer must record all other information from the case record relevant to the case AORD.
 This includes case history information that impacts the household's circumstances and changes that were reported or otherwise became known to the State agency. - Misapplication of Policy.
-The reviewer must record any misapplications of policy such as: - > Failure to use the correct income - Incorrect conversion factor - > Allowing an earned income deduction for unearned income, or - > Allowing a medical deduction for members who are not elderly or disabled - Mathematical and transposition mistakes - 323.4 Computation Sheet.
-Complete Column 1, Eligibility Worker Information, by recording the income and deduction figures the EW used to compute the allotment for the sample month. - 124 Ineligible Households.
+The reviewer must record any misapplications of policy such as: - > Failure to use the correct income - Incorrect conversion factor - > Allowing an earned income deduction for unearned income - > Allowing a medical deduction for members who are not elderly or disabled - > Mathematical and transposition mistakes - 323.4 Computation Sheet.
+Complete Column 1, Eligibility Worker Information, by recording the income and deduction figures the EW used to compute the allotment for the sample month. - 17.2 Ineligible Households.
 During the case review, the reviewer may determine and verify that the household was ineligible.
 The reviewer can stop the review at that point if the determination is based on information obtained from the household.
-This provision does not apply for households eligible for the minimum or zero dollar allotment.
-If the information was not obtained from the household, the reviewer must:

-- Resolve the difference to determine which information is correct - Re-contact the household and discuss the difference, unless the household cannot be reached or refuses to cooperate
+This provision does not apply for CE/BBCE households or other types of households eligible for the minimum or zero dollar allotment.
+If the information was not obtained from the household, the reviewer must: - Resolve the difference to determine which information is correct. - Re-contact the household and discuss the difference, unless the household cannot be reached or refuses to cooperate.

-When resolving conflicting information, the reviewer must use his/her best judgment based on the most reliable data available and must document how the differences were resolved.
+When resolving conflicting information, the reviewer must use their best judgment based on the most reliable data available and must document how the differences were resolved.
 Likely conclusion cannot be used to resolve conflicting information.

 - CASES NOT SUBJECT TO REVIEW.
-Certain types of cases should not be included in the QC sample.
+Certain types of cases (as listed below) should not be included in the QC sample.
 These cases are normally eliminated in the sampling process.
-However, if a reviewer receives a case that should not have been sampled, the following procedures must be used: - Terminate the review at the point when a determination is made that the case is not subject to review - Complete items 1 through 7 and items 68-70 of Form FNS-380-1 - A FNS-380 must be partially completed, including: - Identifying information and - Adequate documentation that the case meets the criteria as "not subject to review" (NSTR)
+However, if a reviewer receives a case that should not have been sampled, the following procedures must be used: - Terminate the review at the point when a determination is made that the case is not subject to review - Complete items 1 through 7 and items 68-70 of Form FNS-380-1

+- A FNS-380 must be partially completed, including: - identifying information, and - adequate documentation that the case meets the criteria as "not subject to review" (NSTR).